looker-open-source/block-bqml-automl/README.md

 3. Create a subfolder in the *use_case_refinements* IDE folder for your use case
 4. Create a refinement of the *input_data* View for your use case
 5. Create a model for your use case
-6. Create an Explore in your new use case model that extends the *bqml_k_means* Explore
+6. Create an Explore in your new use case model that extends the *automl_tables* Explore
 7. Define the JOIN between your input data and predictions in the extending Explore